-The simplest way to improve return on your portfolio is to reduce overall taxes on your investments – a decision today that lays the foundation for the retirement lifestyle you want tomorrow.
+One of the simplest ways to improve return on your portfolio is to reduce overall taxes on your investments – a decision today that can help lay the foundation for the retirement lifestyle you want tomorrow.
 Taking the time to review the makeup of your financial assets from a tax standpoint allows you to maximize the unique tools available to you as university faculty.

 During the annual open enrollment period, it is important to carefully consider all options and make informed decisions — now is not the time to check the “default” box.
 This report will serve as an informative guide to help you navigate the open enrollment period and reveal 5 money-saving tips.

 Your job is important, but it shouldn’t be your entire life.
 Set boundaries and understand when you are tempted to cross them just how important the life portion of your work-life balance is.